foundry-vtt-community/wiki.js/basics/Compendia.md

 **Note:** Any compendiums provided by a game system or module should not be used to store any user created/edited entities.
 When the system or module that provided the compendium is update, they will be overwritten, resulting in data loss of any user added entities.
 These compendiums are normally locked by default and should remain that way.

-Each Compendium can only contain one type of document: Actors, Items, Journal Entries, Macro Commands, Playlists, Rollable Tables or Scenes.
+Each Compendium can only contain one type of document: Actors, Cards, Items, Journal Entries, Macro Commands, Playlists, Rollable Tables, or Scenes.
 Data contained in compendium packs are not loaded until needed, reducing the amount of data that a particular user must load when first joining a game.

 ## Creating and Using Compendium Pack